bincyber/pkictl/README.md

 [nose2](http://nose2.readthedocs.io/en/latest/) is used for testing.
 Tests are located in `pkictl/tests`.

-To run the test suite:
+To run the unit tests:

     $ make test